-The twenty-first century is a time when children are more akin to fumble with smartphones than play with their fellow mates.
+The twenty-first century is a time when children are more akin to fumbling with smartphones than play with their fellow mates.
 Community building for kids is now mostly based on a number of friends on Facebook and a number of followers on Instagram.
-In this digital age, the teens are vulnerable to lose themselves in the flood of virtual posts.
+In this digital age, teens are vulnerable to lose themselves in the flood of virtual posts.
 As parents, it is natural to worry about your ward’s safety in these social media platform.
-This is why, Instagram launched a new feature called A Parent’s Guide to help users analyze how much time they spend on the network, and today the company has published a new guide specifically focused on helping parents help their kids use the service responsibly.
+This is why Instagram launched a new feature called A Parent’s Guide to help users analyze how much time they spend on the network, and today the company has published a new guide specifically focused on helping parents help their kids use the service responsibly.

 The guide mainly focuses on three things: